upsidedownlabs/NPG-Lite-ArmBand-Software/README.md

 ## Try it now with the included pretrained model

-This repo already ships a trained model in `gesture_model/`, so you don't have to record or train anything to try it out — just run the setup script and pick **option 3 (Run gesture UI server)** straight away.
+This repo already ships a trained model in `gesture_model/`, so you don't have to record or train anything to try it out, just run the setup script and pick **option 3 (Run gesture UI server)** straight away.
 It recognizes 3 gestures out of the box: